 The statue, by English sculptor Francis Bird, has been standing on the balcony of the quirky Italian styled old town hall (Market House) since 1840 and she’s witnessed a fair amount of change.
 The most recent being the transformation of the area in June 2014.
 Out with the cluttered street furniture, old style stalls and worn brick paving and in with a light, airy and open design based around socialising, shopping, food and entertainment.
 The Market Place is no longer a thoroughfare, it’s a destination and a worthy setting for Kingston’s arts and festivals.

 The market is open 7 days a week selling fresh fruit, vegetables, fish, flowers, food and more.
-There is a collection of small cafes selling international dishes (see below).
+There are streetfood vendors selling international dishes and outdoor seating.
 The market is host to festivals and events throughout the year including food festivals, music events, night markets and vintage markets.
+The Christmas Market is one of the biggest in the UK.

 Close to the river.
 Behind All Saints Church.
 Close to Clattern Bridge, the Rose Theatre and on High Street.
 Post code KT1 1JS.